fireflycons/oauth.cloudnative.deployment/README.md

 | oauth.cloudnative.local | An end-to-end infrastructure and application setup on a development computer |
 | [oauth.cloudnative.aws](https://github.com/gary-archer/oauth.cloudnative.aws) | An end-to-end infrastructure and application setup in the AWS cloud |

+This repo extends the base deployment to cover deployment of applications and to use SSL for all URLs.\
+It also covers some advanced behaviour, such as running Kong plugins during ingress.

 ## Architecture

 My code samples and best of breed third party components are deployed, and accessed over these URLs: